matt-gardner/pra/README.md

 start a graph server once somewhere and let it run, while just passing the code a reference to where the server is running.
 The trouble is that it's _way_ too slow.
-To make this really feasible, I need to push more of the computation to the graph, so you don't have to do so much socket communication.
-I did significantly increase the efficiency of loading the graph and storing it in memory as part of this, so runtimes improve quite a bit.
+To make this really feasible, I need to push more of the computation to the graph, so you don't have to do so much socket communication (i.e., make a remote BfsPathFinder, or SubgraphFeatureGenerator).
+I did significantly increase the efficiency of loading the graph and storing it in memory as part of this, so runtimes improve quite a bit, at least.

 Version 3.1 (released on 11/9/2015):